 The QoS Characteristics element is a reference for the EHT AP's scheduling.
 An EHT AP should schedule for transmission downlink frames such that the delay bound and minimum data rate requested are met for the downlink Data frames if the Direction subfield of the QoS Characteristics element indicates downlink.
-An EHT AP should enable the transmission of uplink frames from the EHT STA with an interval that falls between the requested minimum and maximum service intervals and the AP should meet the minimum data rate requested if the Direction subfield of the QoS Characteristics element indicates uplink.
-An EHT AP should enable the transmission of direct link frames from the EHT STA to another STA on the link specified in the LinkID subfield of the Control Info field with an interval that falls between the requested minimum and maximum service intervals.
+An EHT AP should enable the transmission of uplink frames from the EHT STA with a selected service interval that falls between the requested minimum and maximum service intervals and the AP should meet the minimum data rate requested if the Direction subfield of the QoS Characteristics element indicates uplink.
+An EHT AP should enable the transmission of direct link frames from the EHT STA to another STA on any link specified in the Direct Link Info fields included in the QoS Characteristics element with a selected service interval that falls between the requested minimum and maximum service intervals and the AP should allocate enough resource to the STA to meet the medium time and bandwidth requested by the STA if the Direction subfield of the QoS Characteristics element indicates direct link.

+NOTE – the medium time and bandwidth on each link requested by the STA assume all the anticipated direct link traffic corresponding to the TID were to take place only on that link.
+If the bandwidth assigned by the MU-RTS TXS is less than the bandwidth indicated in the Bandwidth field, the AP might assign a longer medium time than requested to compensate in the same MU-RTS TXS.
+If the AP allocates MU RTS TXS frames to more than one link to serve the STA, the AP provides resources (medium time and bandwidth on each link) on the requested links such that the combined resource is enough to serve the same anticipated amount of the requested p2p traffic.

 The transmission of uplink Data frames should be enabled by using Basic Trigger frames or alternatively by using MU RTS TXS Trigger frames if both EHT STAs have dot11EHTTXOPSharingTFOptionImplemented equal to true.
 The transmission of direct link frames should be enabled by using MU RTS TXS Trigger frames if both EHT STAs have set the Triggered TXOP Sharing Mode 2 Support field in their transmitted EHT Capabilities elements to 1.

-If the EHT STA is a TWT scheduled STA or TWT requesting STA (see 26.8 TWT operation) and there are negotiated TWT SPs for the TID specified in the QoS Characteristics element with the EHT AP, the EHT AP should ensure that the selected interval aligns with negotiated TWT wake intervals.
+If the EHT STA is a TWT scheduled STA or TWT requesting STA (see 26.8 TWT operation) and there are negotiated TWT SPs with the EHT AP, the EHT AP should ensure that the selected service interval aligns with negotiated TWT wake intervals.

+If the EHT STA is an r-TWT scheduled STA (see 35.7 Restricted TWT) and it has an r-TWT schedule established carrying the TID indicated in the QoS Characteristics element in the same direction (UL or DL) as indicated by the Direction subfield in the QoS Characteristics element, the EHT AP should use the already established r-TWT SPs for transmission of traffic associated with the TID in the QoS Characteristics element.

-If the EHT STA is an r-TWT scheduled STA (see 35.7 Restricted TWT) and the negotiated r-TWT SPs for the TID specified in the QoS Characteristics element are trigger-enabled r-TWTs, the EHT AP should ensure that the trigger frames are scheduled at the start of the TWT SPs.
+If the EHT STA is an r-TWT scheduled STA (see 35.7 Restricted TWT) and it has negotiated r-TWT SPs for the TID specified in the QoS Characteristics element and the associated r-TWT schedule is a trigger-enabled r-TWTs, the EHT AP should ensure that the trigger frames are scheduled at the start of the associated r-TWT SPs.

 The EHT AP may discard a DL data frame if the lifetime of the frame has exceeded the value specified by the MSDU Lifetime field.